nbrief/vagrant-ansible/README.md

 # vagrant-ansible
-With this Repo you create a debian VM, install ansible and configure the vm with ansible.
+ith this Repo you create a debian VM, install ansible and configure the vm with ansible.
 You only need to have the Vagrantfile downloaded and it will itself download all the Ansible Config files from Github.